Title

 $0.00

 Caregiver Core Training (CCT) is the mandatory training for Washington State’s caregivers to become licensed.
-Caregiver Core Training can be taken two ways – Online or in the classroom.If you prefer to use a self-paced, online eLearning, please consider the general guidelines for Online trainings listed below, and then scroll down to Registration Instructions and click the link to start the Online course.
+Caregiver Core Training is taken Online.To use self-paced, online eLearning, please consider the general guidelines for Online trainings listed below, and then scroll down to Registration Instructions and click the link to start the Online course.

 $0.00